eruedasanchez/challenges-backend-ch/challenge-05/README.md

 Before installing, download and install Node.js.
 Node.js 0.10 or higher is required.

+## Description

+1. The main server is adjusted to work with a **login** system.

+The `login.handlebars` and `signUp.handlebars` views are added to handle registration and login processes.

+2. After completing the registration, the user is redirected directly to the product view.

+3. A welcome message with user data is added to the product view.

+4. A role system is implemented, so if the user's email is `adminCoder@coder.com` and the password is `adminCod3r123`, they have the `admin` role, otherwise, the role is `user`.

+5. A **logout** button is implemented to destroy the session and redirect to the login view.

 ## Quick Start

 The quickest way to run this project with express is run the commands to generate an application as shown below: